 The development of the centre was made possible through the generosity of Mrs Fatima Allam, who has donated £370,000 towards the overall £470,000 cost.

 Around 1,400 women give birth in Hull and East Yorkshire each year with the support of midwives, and without the need for medical intervention.
 The birth centre will help to meet the needs of those women who wish to birth their babies naturally whilst also being close to the main labour and delivery suite, meaning medical support is on hand should the need arise.

-Nicola Foster, Labour Ward Matron for Hull and East Yorkshire Hospitals NHS Trust says:
+Nicola Foster, Labour Ward Matron for Hull University Teaching Hospitals NHS Trust says: